-Douglass School Alternative Education Programs
+Douglass Alternative Education Center

-High School 3x4 Program
+High School 3.5 x 4 Program

-This is the largest voluntary program offering at Douglass and serves up to 140 students.
+This is the largest program at Douglass.
 It offers a personalized environment with a maximum of 15 students per class.
 Students take three 90-minute classes and one 45-minute class and can earn seven credits in a school year.
 A variety of credit and non-credit classes are in the 45-minute block: slower version (yearlong) of traditional classes, SOL prep, Basic Skills, EL support, PEERS, Nova class, and study hall.

 Individual Student Alternative Education Plan (ISAEP) Program